 So, if you’re working on a project that requires you to deliver bad news, what’s the most appropriate communication strategy?

-One well-received approach seems to be the patient- and family-centred approach.
+One well-received approach to delivering bad news seems to be the patient- and family-centred approach.

 A patient-centred approach is about conveying information according to your patient’s needs – taking into account the cultural, spiritual, and religious beliefs and practices of the individuals and their families.

 In writing, this includes considering language and terminology specific to the industry or niche – mental health, disability, cancer, for example.